ubccr/xdmod/docs/commands.md

 ### acl-config

-The `acl-config` command validates the configuration files that are used by the ACL framework.
+The `acl-config` command both validates the configuration files that are used by the ACL framework and ensures that the contents of the tables created by `acl-xdmod-management` are populated correctly based on information in the validated configuration files.

 ### acl-etl